|30 Aug - 04 Sep|

 At Regent Holidays, there’s nothing we love more than creating pioneering trips to uncover intriguing and alternative destinations – unless, of course, the destination is a breakaway state.
 Bonus points are awarded if that tour also coincides with a one-off event or national celebration.
-Our Independence Day in Transnistria group tour ticks all these boxes so if you’re looking to visit somewhere really off-the-beaten-track this year, Moldova and the self-declared independent state of Transdniestr should have you fumbling for your passport.
+Our Independence Day in Transdniestria group tour ticks all these boxes so if you’re looking to visit somewhere really off-the-beaten-track this year, Moldova and the self-declared independent state of Transdniestria should have you fumbling for your passport.
 It's even a tour that Wanderlust recognises as an undiscovered exciting European trip.

 Celebrate the Independence Day of a technically non-existent country in Tiraspol, a capital city known as one of the last living relics of the Soviet Era, before spending a few days exploring Moldova and sampling local wine in Chisinau.
 In 2020 it will be 30 years since Pridnestrovian Moldavian Republic declared independence so it should be a special celebration!
 During this tour, visitors have the opportunity to meet lots of local people over delicious meals. and learn about their culture and history.

 Arrive in Moldova’s capital and transfer to your hotel.
 Spend the evening at leisure, perhaps set out and explore the surrounding area on foot.